My entrepreneurial story: How I became a successful Squarespace web designer

-I was just polishing up my last year of undergrad at Brock University in St. Catharines, Ontario, Canada and was sitting in my, let’s be honest, completely old and gross university apartment.
+I was just polishing up my last year of undergrad at Brock University in St. Catharines, Ontario, Canada and was sitting in my, let’s be honest, totally shabby university apartment.

 Granted, that terrible student apartment has some of my fondest memories in it.
 Every time I drive by it, I still want to go back to that year again and relive it over, even I did live in truly a hole of an apartment at the time.

 I lived with two amazing roommates and then there was always another 3 or more friends hanging out in our living room even though they technically didn’t live there.

 My two best friends/roomies and I spent the previous summer having too much fun to pay attention to coordinating furniture so once we all showed up we realized we had an almost completely empty living room and kitchen.